Shiva-ka/Kbc_quize_game/README.md

 + You have 30 second to give answer
 + Your score is Stored to Database
 + You can use Practise zone for Practicing your General knowledge
-+ You can watch your high Score
++ You can watch your High Score